TommasoSorgente/vem-2D-quality-dataset/README.md

 # vem-quality-dataset

-Datasets used for "The role of mesh quality and mesh quality indicators in the Virtual Element Method" by T. Sorgente, S. Biasotti, G. Manzini and M. Spagnuolo.
+Datasets used for "The role of mesh quality and mesh quality indicators in the Virtual Element Method" by T. Sorgente, S. Biasotti, G. Manzini and M. Spagnuolo, https://arxiv.org/abs/2102.04138.

 ## Content